halfdecadehangover/halfdecadehangover/README.md

 🟢 = Likely online? || 🌙 = Offtab, Semi-afk, or tired... whispering is recommended || ⛔️ = AFK, please W2I

 - I am open to making new friends.
 Just be nice ok
+- If my pony is sleeping I am most likely AFK or Offtab!
 - Feel free to cuddle or hide behind me, I do not mind.
 Best to ask first if I'm with a friend.
 - I recommend you to whisper to interact because I'm mostly offtab or semi-afk,,,
 - Feel free to take inspo, just try to use your own creavity okay?
 It's more fun that way.